exercism/v3/languages/rust/exercises/concept/string-vs-str/.docs/introduction.md

 `String` is a (mutable) collection of well-formed utf8 chars.
 (In Java or C#, this type is called `StringBuilder`.)

-`&str` is a read only view of a well-formed utf8 string.
+`&str` is a read only view of a well-formed utf8 sequence.

 Strings and &str in rust can not be indexed into like you might in other languages.
 For example this will not work: